mariomui/_dataview-views-and-macros/~view-for-recent-reference-link-to-note-title-transform.md

 * [ ] Do all the cta button creation methods require a document onReady-like callback helper?

 testing is auto fixing but not arto fix stuff you dont manually have a dictionary for.

+# ---Transient Commit Log

+* v1.0.3 Graduate codelet from interim to a Noteshippo mechanism.
+  * 🤔 When the linked mentions grow to > 30, that's prolly when the interim tag can be removed.